wfus/WebAssembly-Taint/README.md

 ## Usage

+Since our flags are integrated into V8, you can view all of our flags and usage documentation with V8's built in debug shell ```./d8 --help```.
+However, since that shows all possible flags, we list the flags we have added to V8 below. .

 ### Starting V8 in Taint Mode
 Using taint tracking with V8 and Chromium should be similar.
 First, to enable taint tracking, use the ```--wasm_taint``` V8 flag, which should automatically start V8 or Chromium in interpreted WASM mode.